-- Searching within a field called 'https' (which doesn't exist) for: - An empty regular expression (// signifies the start and end of a regex with no content) - The keyword 'darkowl.com' - The start of a regular expression starting with 'darkint-blog' - No end to the regular expression (will return an error)
+- 1. Searching within a field called 'https' (which doesn't exist) - 2.
+An empty regular expression (// signifies the start and end of a regex with no content) - 3.
+The keyword 'darkowl.com' - 4.
+The start of a regular expression starting with 'darkint-blog' - 5.
+No end to the regular expression (will return an error)